What is the CSLB?

 - Contractor Businesses

-Licenses and Certifications offered by the CSLB
+Licenses and Certifications offered

 The Contractors State License Board currently offers 73 different contractor license classifications.
 Each license covers a specific area of construction expertise.